npvarma/NN_model/README.md

 # NN_model

 A simple Neural Network model implemented in Python to learn and apply the theory.
-Includes regularization methods and mini-batch gradient descent.
-Batch normalization and multi-nominal clacissicaitions are in the pipeline and not implemented yet.
+Includes regularization methods and mini-batch gradient descent suited for binomial classifcation problems.
+Batch normalization and multi-nomial classifications are in the pipeline and not implemented yet.

 Usage: